ZoeLeBlanc/IntroToDH2020/schedule.md

 *Class Activities*

-- Introduction to EDA and Jupyter Notebooks
+- Introduction to EDA with text analysis and Jupyter Notebooks

 *Assignment for next class:*